eddiesigner/firma-docs/docs/src/additional-notes/tables-and-forms.md

 </label>
 ```

-Please use an identical structure as shown in the examples, the class `input-checkbox` and `input-radio matter`.
+Please use an identical structure as shown in the examples, the class `input-checkbox` and `input-radio` matter.
 The tags `label`, `div` and `span` also matter and should remain in that order.

 ::: warning
 The styles of tables and form elements only work in the body of a post or a regular page.